Kashinoga/hello-comma-website/content/about/groups/blue.md

 weight: 5
 ---

-Tabletop Games

 ## Overview

-Group Blue is all about tabletop games.
+Group Blue is all about games.

 ## Participation